Freedom of religion in Europe by country: Religious violence

 While the Interreligious Council of Bosnia and Herzegovina as of 2017 had registered nearly 200 incidences of violence against religious officials and sites since 2010, police identified the perpetrators in only 55 cases and courts prosecuted only 23 cases.
 According to the Interreligious Council, this low rate of prosecution reflects an ignorance about hate crime and a tendency to deflect criticism of religious intolerance.

 Incidents of vandalism against the religious sites of all of the three primary religions of Bosnia and Herzegovina, as well as against Jewish religious sites and property belonging to the Interreligious Council.

+In 2023, the country scored 3 out of 4 for religious freedom.

 Bulgaria

 The constitution of Bulgaria provides for freedom of religion, and other laws and policies contributed to the generally free practice of religion.
 However, the constitution designates Eastern Orthodox Christianity as the "traditional" religion, exempting it from having to register in court as required for all other religious groups.

-The government generally respected the religious freedom of registered religious groups.
-There were some concerns that the government did not proactively intervene to prevent societal abuses.
-There also were continuing reports of intolerance from police and local authorities during the reporting period.

-There were continued reports of societal abuses or discrimination based on religious affiliation, belief, or practice.
-Discrimination, harassment, and general public intolerance of some religious groups remained an intermittent problem.
-There was an increasing number of anti-Semitic incidents and vandalism against mosques.
+In 2022, there were reports of societal abuses or discrimination based on religious affiliation, belief, or practice; in particular, there was an increasing number of anti-Semitic hate speech and graffiti, as well as vandalism against mosques and attacks on Jehovah's Witnesses.

+In 2023, the country was scored 3 out of 4 for religious freedom;

 Croatia

-The Constitution of Croatia provides for freedom of religion, and the Government generally respects these rights in practice.
+The Constitution of Croatia provides for freedom of religion.

 The Catholic Church in Croatia receives state financial support and other benefits established in concordats between the Government and the Vatican.
 The concordats and other government agreements with non-Catholic religious communities allow state financing for some salaries and pensions for religious officials through government-managed pension and health funds.

-Isolated incidences of religious intolerance have occurred, particularly against the Serbian Orthodox minority in the country.
-Serbian Orthodox individuals who do not live in majority-Orthodox communities have reported that they hide their religion to avoid being singled out.
+The Serbian Orthodox Church reports some difficulties in legal restitution regarding properties seized by the Yugoslav authorities.

+In 2023, the country was scored 3 out of 4 for religious freedom.

 Czech Republic

 Articles 15 and 16 of the Charter of Fundamental Rights and Freedoms (part of the constitutional system of the Czech Republic) include following statements: "The freedom of thought, conscience, and religious conviction is guaranteed.
 Everyone has the right to change her religion or faith or to have no religious conviction." and "Everyone has the right freely to manifest her religion or faith, either alone or in community with others, in private or public, through worship, teaching, practice, or observance."

+In 2023, the country was scored 3 out of 4 for religious freedom.